TitanSight-Interactive/.about-us/README.md

-# .about-us
+# TitanSight Interactive
-Brief explanation about our studio and our goals.
+Upcoming Roblox Studio behind a Futuristic High-Tech FPS game, and Incremental-Type simulators.
+Join our Community Server to stay up-to-date with the latest updates and sneak-peaks!